South Carolina Incorporation Services

-Yes, and like the Annual Fee, it’s bundled together with the state’s corporate income tax return (SC 1120).
-The Annual Report is Schedule D (page 3 of the return), and requires you to update your contact, ownership and share information.
+Yes, and like the Annual Fee, it’s bundled together with the state’s corporate income tax return SC 1120(C Corp) OR SC1120S(S Corp).
+The Annual Report is Schedule D (page 3 of both forms), and requires you to update your contact, ownership, and share information.

 How much does a corporation in South Carolina cost each year?

 A minimum of $25 for the Annual License Fee.

 What are the taxes for a South Carolina corporation?